-- 3.5 cumulative GPA with no incomplete grades - Sophomore status

-• Must be working toward an associate degree with a minimum of 12 credits completed at Vermont Tech
+- 3.5 cumulative GPA with no incomplete grades - Sophomore status - Must be working toward an associate degree with a minimum of 12 credits completed at Vermont Tech students in engineering technology.

-Tau Alpha Pi is the national honor society for associate and baccalaureate degree students in engineering technology.
 Its purpose is to recognize academic excellence in fields of engineering technology study and to encourage a lifetime commitment to learning and scholarship.